FrancisBanville/ms_interpreting_probabilities/README.md

 within the region of interest (@Blanchet2020Cooccurrencea).
 Second, they must have some probability of meeting.
 Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
-While species' absolute abundance may impact interaction frequencies (@Vazquez2007Species), encounter probabilities are determined by their relative abundance (@Canard2012Emergencea, @Canard2012Emergencea).
+While species' absolute abundances may impact interaction frequencies (@Vazquez2007Species), encounter probabilities are determined by their relative abundances (@Canard2012Emergencea, @Canard2012Emergencea).
 The probability that species meet each other also depends on their biological characteristics, such as the synchronization of their phenology (@Olesen2010Missing, @Singer2012GeoMos) and